-The advantage of registering a trade mark is that it confers far more benefits than registering a business name, company name or domain name.
+Registering a trademark confers far more benefits than registering a business name, company name or domain name.
 Marketing is an important business tool, and a registered trade mark is crucial in allowing you to protect any value or credibility which you have built on your brand.

 What is a trade mark?

-A trade mark identifies a product or service, distinguishing it from the goods or services of other entities in the same sphere.
+A trade mark identifies a product or service, distinguishing it from the goods or services of other entities.
 A registered trade mark protects any branding element within a business including letters, numbers, words, phrases, sounds, smells, shapes, logos, pictures and aspects of packaging.
-Registration alone of a business name, company name or domain name does not give you that kind of protection.
+Registration alone of a business name, company name or domain name does not offer that level of protection.

 Registering a trade mark allows the owner of the trade mark to commence legal action to stop others using it.
 Trade marks can be used to help build market position and stop others from imitating your brand.
 The registration of a trade mark is effective for 10 years and can be renewed for further 10 year periods thereafter.

 Registration of a trade mark covers the entire Commonwealth of Australia.
 For worldwide protection, an application can be filed with each country in which the trade mark will be used, or a single international application can be filed through IP Australia nominating the countries in which protection is required.

 Trade marks are registered in specific classes relevant to the description of the goods or services for which the mark will protect.
 The application for registration must nominate one or more classes of goods or services for which the mark is intended to be used and associated.
 If the mark applies to more than one class, the wider the protection that mark has once the trade mark is registered.

 Before making an application to register your trade mark, the following should be considered: